CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/Static-Routing.md

 ## <h>nv set vrf \<vrf-id\> router static \<route-id\> via \<via-id\> flag onlink</h>

-Configures the next hop for a specific static route in the specified VRF, and adds the `onlink` flag, which configures the switch to pretend that the nexthop is directly attached to the link, even if it does not match any interface prefix.
+Configures the next hop for a specific static route in the specified VRF, and adds the `onlink` flag, which configures the switch to pretend that the next hop is directly attached to the link, even if it does not match any interface prefix.

 ### Command Syntax